 In partnership with the Museum Association of New York (MANY), the Erie Canal Museum is hosting Water/Ways, a traveling exhibition from the Smithsonian Institution’s Museum on Main Street (MoMS) program.
 Water/Ways explores water’s effects on migration and settlement, and the relationship between water and politics, economics, and culture.
 Water/Ways will be on display in the second-floor Weighlock Gallery from June 29 through August 11, 2019.
 We are honored to be selected as one of only six institutions statewide to host this outstanding exhibition.

 We are presenting the following free public programs in association with Water/Ways.
+Unless otherwise specified, all programs will take place in the Museum’s second-floor Weighlock Gallery.
 We hope you’ll join us for one or all of them!

 Wednesday, July 10, 5 p.m.-8 p.m.

 The Erie Canal Museum is open until 8 p.m. for a special Water/Ways reception, with refreshments, remarks, and the opportunity to view and learn more about this amazing exhibit from the Smithsonian Institution.
 The Sassy Taco Food Truck will be parked outside, offering a variety of scrumptious dinner fare.
 Free and open to the public.

 Join staff of the Erie Canal Museum on this recreational bike ride along the route of the Erie Canal in Syracuse, New York.
 Learn about the 19th century Canal in downtown Syracuse, and explore some of the city’s historic and contemporary Canal systems, including the Onondaga Creekwalk, the Inner Harbor, and Onondaga Lake.
 Meet at the Erie Canal Museum, 318 Erie Boulevard East, Syracuse.
 Helmets are required.
 Free and open to the public.

 Escape on the Erie: A program for children and families